speedx77/music-roulette/README.md

   5. other mp3 player skins
   6. EE for replay song
   7. perhaps have search be a native function on player page instead of redirect

+  8. profile upvotes
+    for when we figure out the db stuff

   --------DONE-----